 Each year the District of Saanich updates its Five Year Financial Plan, in accordance with the Community Charter.
 The Financial Plan includes operating and capital budgets for each year contained in the Plan.
-As the District embarks on the process to develop the 2023 to 2027 Plan, we have prepared this document to assist the public better understand the municipal budgeting process.
+We have prepared this document to assist the public better understand the municipal budgeting process.